 There are over 320 native plant species in Karawatha.
 The area contains a variety of habitats from freshwater lagoons and sandstone ridges to dry eucalypt forests and wetlands.
 It also contains some of the last remaining wet heathlands and melaleuca wetlands in Brisbane.
 Bailey’s stringybark and Planchon’s stringybark, which are uncommon in Brisbane, grow on the sandstone outcrops.
 Look for the flush of wildflowers in spring.

 The primary weeds in Karawatha Forest are groundsel bush (Baccharis halimifolia), Easter cassia (Senna pendula) and ragweed (Ambrosia artemisiifolia).

-Karawatha Forest Park was protected by land purchases through the Bushland Preservation Levy and is one of Brisbane's major natural areas.
-Council has also acquired land to the south and west of Karawatha Forest, ensuring that vital bushland links with Greenbank are maintained to preserve our significant flora and fauna.
+Karawatha Forest was protected through Council's Bushland Acquisition Program and is one of Brisbane's largest and most significant bushland reserves.
+Council has also acquired land to the south and west of Karawatha Forest, ensuring that vital bushland links with Greenbank are maintained to preserve our significant flora and fauna for the long term.